toxicity1985/izberg-api-php/README.md

 ## Get started

 [Create an account](https://account.izberg-marketplace.com) on IZBERG-Marketplace.
-[Create an application](https://operator.izberg-marketplace.com) to be able to use this api.
+[Create an application](https://operator.izberg-marketplace.com) to be able to use this API.

 ## API DOCUMENTATION